What is Policy?

 It is very important that EPIC carries out its own research as well as keeps up with related research nationally and internationally.
 Information gathered through EPIC’s research informs EPIC’s policy work, which campaigns for change in current practice and government policy affecting young people in care.

-- Lobbies for change and improvements in the provision and quality of care services at a local, regional and national level in Ireland and where possibly internationally, whilst continuing to develop effective partnerships with Tusla, the Child and Family Agency and other agencies, departments, organisations working in the best interests of young people in care.
+- Lobby for change and improvements in the provision and quality of care services at a local, regional and national level in Ireland and where possibly internationally, whilst continuing to develop effective partnerships with Tusla, the Child and Family Agency and other agencies, departments, organisations working in the best interests of young people in care.